-Hayley Potter MA (RCA) FHEA
+My Story – Hayley Rose Potter MA RCA FHEA

+Her work has been exhibited, commissioned, published and collected internationally, including by the Victoria & Albert Museum and The Feminist Library, alongside numerous private collections.
 Clients include English Heritage, The National Trust, The Poetry Society, Royal Borough of Kensington & Chelsea Council, Notre Dame Magazine (USA), Nurture & Bloom Magazine, The Learned Pig Journal, Idea Coutore (USA), Varoom Magazine and Intellect Books.

-When Hayley isn't in the studio, she enjoys adventures in nature, latin dancing, pilates, yoga, reading, cooking and planning new travels.
+When Hayley isn't in the studio, she enjoys adventures in nature, latin dancing, yoga, reading, cooking and planning new travels.

 My work is informed and inspired by the wild, folklore, the magic of the everyday and the stories that give us a unique sense of ownership over the land and spaces we visit.
 My most recent self initiated work explores how image making, writing and ceramics can cohabit to communicate narratives and ideas about women in nature, and the folklore of plants and animals as they relate to symbols of self-realisation and transformation.